awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": ""Principal:" "*" is not supported in the principal element of a role trust policy.
-Replace the wildcard with a valid principal value.
+Replace the wildcard with a valid principal value."
-"
 ```

 **Resolving the error**